Doctoral Program Overview

 Courses and Subject Matter Required

 The Ph.D. degree is awarded principally on demonstrated ability to conduct significant and original scientific research.
-Each doctoral student is required to take and obtain a grade of B or higher in three of four core courses, otherwise there are no additional formal course requirements (other than completion of the prescribed minimum number of 96 credit hours and research for students entering the program with a bachelor's degree and 64 credit hours for those with a master's degree).
-The core courses include the following: GENE 603 (4-0), Principles of Genetics; GENE 606 (3-0), Biochemical Genetics; GENE 612 (3-0), Population Genetics; and GENE 613 (3-0), Quantitative Genetics.
-Most students complete the didactic coursework during their first five semesters of enrollment to acquire the fundamental knowledge of genetics and supporting fields that Ph.D. candidates in genetics are required to possess.
+Each doctoral student is required to take 17 credits of core classes and 9 credits of elective courses across 3 competency areas.
+For students entering the program with a bachelor's degree 96 credit hours of coursework and research credits are required to earn a PhD, and 64 credit hours are required for those with a master's degree.
+Based on the typical curriculum, most students complete the didactic coursework during their first five semesters of enrollment to acquire the fundamental knowledge of genetics and supporting fields that Ph.D. candidates in genetics are required to possess.
 Each doctoral student in genetics must demonstrate mastery of the area selected for research specialization as well as general proficiency in the broad field of genetics by satisfactorily completing written and oral preliminary examinations prior to being admitted to candidacy for the Ph.D. degree.

 The Advisory Committee